pavelanni/python-vacation/docs/Python_vacation_day3.md

 After struggling with the code for a minute he asked: "What does this `break` mean?"

 "It's a way to exit the `while` loop.
-In this example they decided not to use a condition in the `while` statement and they just put `True` in it.
+In this example, they decided not to use a condition in the `while` statement and they just put `True` in it.
 That means the loop will go forever unless we exit from it using this `break` keyword.
 And, as you can see, in the example they exit the loop if the input can be converted to a number.
 If this is not the case (somebody has entered letters), then they raise an exception and continue the loop.
 In our case even if we see that the input has only numbers, it's too early to exit the loop.
 We should go ahead and check if the number is in the range, right?"

 "So what should we put instead of `break` here?"